-However, in people without a properly functioning endocrine system, a decrease in this thermogenesis was discovered, which increased their fat storage (Levine et al. 19991).
+However, this thermogenesis decreased in people without a properly functioning endocrine system, which increased their fat storage (Levine et al. 19991).

-When we undergo a calorie deficit over a more extended period, as with conventional diets, there is an initial loss of weight, but the body adapts to the limited energy intake due to homeostasis (Major et al. 20072).
+When we undergo a calorie deficit over a more extended period, as with conventional diets, there is an initial weight loss, but the body adapts to the limited energy intake due to homeostasis (Major et al. 20072).

 So how can one overcome such a weight loss plateau?

-Since hormones are the messengers that regulate the essential metabolic functions, it is crucial to use them to adjust the body to fat loss.
+Since hormones are the messengers that regulate essential metabolic functions, they must be used to adjust the body to fat loss.